-YWCA USA transitions from an internal national coordinating board to a new board of directors driven by women of influence as well as YWCA leaders.
+YWCA USA transitioned from an internal national coordinating board to a new board of directors driven by women of influence as well as YWCA leaders.

-YWCA USA develops a Mission Impact Framework and Theory of Change to focus and clarify our diverse body of work in racial justice and civil rights, women and girls’ health and safety, and women and girls’ empowerment and economic advancement.
+- YWCA USA developed a Mission Impact Framework and Theory of Change to focus and clarify our diverse body of work in racial justice and civil rights, women and girls’ health and safety, and women and girls’ empowerment and economic advancement.

-Stand Against Racism becomes a signature campaign of YWCA USA reaching over 700 locations across the country.
+- Stand Against Racism became a signature campaign of YWCA USA, reaching over 700 locations across the country.

-YWCA launches the YWCA Is On A Mission brand awareness campaign to deepen YWCA’s impact in local communities and on the national scale.
+YWCA launched the YWCA Is On A Mission brand awareness campaign to deepen YWCA’s impact in local communities and on the national scale.